nvi-inc/fs-vgos/fs-vgos.md

 RDBE according the [Sync RDBEs] step above.
 This must be done even if the time appears to be correct in the step below.

+>EH: with the new server, this above can be skipped, but more changes below:

 In the FS, check RDBE time and offsets:

 ```fs